-Recent MEPS population estimates reflect noteworthy "jumps" in CPS estimates, the source of the control figures used for raking the MEPS weights.
+Beginning with the 2001 Full Year data, MEPS transitioned to 2000 census-based population estimates for poststratification and raking.
+Prior to 2001, 1990-census-based estimates were used.
+In addition, MEPS population estimates have undergone some "discontinuities", due to adjustments made to the 2003 CPS estimates (CPS is the source of the control figures used for raking and poststratification in MEPS).
 More specifically, MEPS estimates for the civilian, noninstitutionalized population from the full year 2001 public use files compared to those from previous years show a sizeable increase in population in 2001.
-In previous years the percentage increase had been slightly under one percent while between the 2000 and 2001 MEPS population estimates it is roughly two percent.
+In previous years the percentage increase had been slightly under one percent, while between the 2000 and 2001 MEPS population estimates it is roughly two percent.
 The MEPS file for full year 2001 was the first where CPS figures reflected 2000 Census figures instead of projections from figures obtained from the 1990 Census.
 The projections were somewhat low compared to 2000 Census figures.
 Some subgroups were particularly affected.
-For example, the CPS figures reflecting 2000 Census provide population estimates for Hispanics that are roughly 8 percent higher than previous projections suggested.
-For the full year 2002 files there is another discontinuity.
+For example, the CPS figures reflecting 2000 Census figures provide population estimates for Hispanics that are roughly 8 percent higher than previous projections suggested.
+For the full year 2003 files there was another discontinuity.
 The March 2003 CPS database, the basis of the MEPS full year 2002 control figures, experienced a one time population adjustment of roughly 941,000, reflecting current information and research on net migration.
-This had a large impact on the Hispanic population (roughly a 1.7 percent increase), a minor impact on the white population (a .4 percent increase), and no change at all in Black population estimates.
+This had a large impact on the Hispanic population (roughly a 1.7 percent increase), a minor impact on the white population (a 0.4 percent increase), and no change at all in Black population estimates.